stephaneVercouillieBMID/slate/source/index.html.md

 ### App to App authentication
 The itsme App itself also leverages the OpenID Connect authentication flow to allow native apps to perform authentication easily and safely.
 By using this, the end user will be automatically redirected from your App (or your web page in the mobile browser) to the itsme App.
-After the
+After

 Doing so, the itsme App will open itself automatically **itsme(r)** Mobile App endpoint : TODO